dougeby/IntuneDocs/intune/security-baseline-settings-mdm-archive.md

 <!-- This article contains the exact baseline details for baseline versions that were previously published in security-baseline-settings-mdm.md.  -->

-# Archive of MDM securit baseline settings
+# Archive of MDM security baseline settings

 View details for archived versions of the MDM security baseline for Intune.

-When a new MDM security baseline releases, the previous list of settings are moved from the security baseline settings article to this archive.
+When a new MDM security baseline releases, the previous list of settings move from the security baseline settings article to this archive.
 These versions are still supported for use, and this archive is provided to assist in understanding the default settings for older baseline versions.

 When a baseline version is no longer supported for use, it will then be removed from this article.